► Empower: Economy and Jobs

 Defining success

-3. Singaporeans felt that our current definitions of merit and success are too narrow.
+4. Singaporeans felt that our current definitions of merit and success are too narrow.
 Traditional yardsticks of success are still emphasised.
 These include performing well academically and securing a white-collar career, which is seen as better-paying and more prestigious.

 “The idea of success has been passed down many generations.
-It has not changed since our parents and grandparents have defined the word… We hope that teachers, as the forefront of education, give kids the freedom, capacity, and will to express their own definition of success.”
+It has not changed since our parents and grandparents have defined the word… We hope that teachers, at the forefront of education, give kids the freedom, capacity, and will to express their own definition of success.”

-– Participant at engagement at Singapore University of Social Sciences, 27 Sep 2022 |
+– Participant at engagement at Singapore University of Social Sciences, 27 Sep 2022

-4. Others shared that there are stark disparities in rewards and recognition across the job market.
+5. Others shared that there are stark disparities in rewards and recognition across the job market.
 This disadvantages lower-wage workers and those who choose less conventional career paths.

-“Unless there is an alternative to how to quantify and qualify skills, we will still fall back on grades as a measure.” – Feedback collected at engagement with public officers, 21 Sep 2022 |
+“Unless there is an alternative to how to quantify and qualify skills, we will still fall back on grades as a measure.

 “It is important to be satisfied with what you are doing.
 Primary and Secondary school trained us to work towards scoring 'A's and being in the top class, which gave us a lot of stress.
 Now, we view ourselves as successful because we are doing what we enjoy and can see ourselves continuing to do it in the future.”

-– Student at engagement at the Singapore Institute of Technology, 29 Sep 2022 |
+– Student at engagement at the Singapore Institute of Technology, 29 Sep 2022

 Minister Chan Chun Sing interacting with participants at the Forward Singapore Equip pillar engagement on education and lifelong learning